Grand Opening Wine Tasting w/Lark @ Molly's Rockford Dec 6, 2017....

 Deep red with ruby highlights, but Guillaume d'Angerville noted that this premier cru is typically softly extracted and light in color.
 Compelling, vibrant aromas of blueberry pastille, violet, licorice and spicecake.
 Incredibly primary and sweet, with its density leavened by harmonious acidity.
 Pliant dark berry flavors are complicated by hints of flowers and spices.
 This very pure wine has to be one of the most youthful 1999s I tasted this winter.
 Finishes with utterly suave tannins and outstanding length.
 This infant is just beginning to open and should enjoy a long plateau of maturity.
 D'Angerville described 1999 as "a magical vintage," noting that the yield here was at least 40 hectoliters per hectare.
 His father Jacques actually held back 4,000 bottles of wine in '99 but Guillaume has released most of these bottles by now to loyal clients of the domain.
 (Stephen Tanzer, Vinous, March 2018) — 7 years ago

-Great wine, complex and true to style. — 10 years ago
+Amazing.
+Continue to buy. — 10 years ago

 My favorite nightly habit.
 A true jewel for its price tag $19 most places and you will definitely think it's twice the price with its berry taste and rich texture. — 10 years ago